slavivanov/encharge-integrations-utilities/README.md

     - If false the operation will be run once once.

+  - `idempotent`: boolean

+    - If false, the operation can't be safely performed multiple times.
+By default, this is `true`.

   - `batch`: boolean

-    - If this operation can handle multiple results/end users at once.
+    - DEPRECIATED: If this operation can handle multiple results/end users at once.

   - `getAll`: boolean